anandaverma/Hulk/README.md

 hulk
 ====

-Monitoring and Management Web Application for Hadoop instances and clusters.
+Monitoring and Management Android Application for Hadoop instances and clusters.